wrynearson/wrynearson.github.io/src/pages/NEAT+.md

 ---
 title: Nexus Environmental Assessment Tool (NEAT+)
 date: 2022-03-12
-description: Free and open-source, the NEAT+ has been specifically designed for humanitarian actors to quickly identify issues of environmental concern to make emergency and recovery interventions more sustainable.
+description: Bringing environmental insights to humanitarian action.
 problem: If humanitarians don't understand how the environment is impacting humanitarian crises, and how their action can impact the environment, they can do more harm than good.
-solution: Solution!
-Another solution!
+outcome: Free and open-source, the NEAT+ has been specifically designed for humanitarian actors to quickly identify issues of environmental concern to make emergency and recovery interventions more sustainable.
 ---

 Humanitarian projects often prioritizes immediate action over longer term impacts.
 However, accounting for both is critical.
 The environment is vital to humanitarian action for [several reasons](https://www.unep.org/explore-topics/disasters-conflicts/what-we-do/preparedness-and-response/environmental):